 At the Armidale Aboriginal Community Garden we are enacting an ongoing experimental history project, where survivor testimony and the reclamation of archival materials from colonial institutions, is grounded in place-based memories held in the bodies of the living world that carry memory traces.
 This more-than-human archive of resistance and remembrance is activated by the speaking of ancestral languages, the practising of culture on country, the creation of hybrid multispecies anticolonial communities, and the public testimony of both human and nonhuman voices that continue to be oppressively silenced in dominant narratives of Australian history.

-A paper documenting some of the violent history of the East Armidale Aboriginal Reserve, and the resistance and reclamation by Aboriginal peoples at the community garden, is currently under review.
-This should be published in November this year as:
+A paper documenting some of the violent history of the East Armidale Aboriginal Reserve, and the resistance and reclamation by Aboriginal peoples at the community garden, was published in 2019.
+You can read it here: http://australianhumanitiesreview.org/2019/11/30/place-remembered-unearthing-hidden-histories-in-armidale-aboriginal-community-garden/

 Cohen, Patsy and Margaret Somerville.
 Ingelba and the Five Black Matriarchs.
 Sydney, Wellington & London: Allen & Unwin, 1990.